Home Search Index of men A-Z

 Birth & early life

-Born in the parish of St. Luke's, London.
-[The parish church is in Old Street, just north of the City.]
+Born in the parish of St. Luke's, London, c.1815.
+[Presumably the parish church in Old Street, just north of the City, rather than Chelsea.]

 Enlistment